-Mobile learning seems to be creating a lot of excitement in the learning community these days.
+Mobile learning is creating a lot of excitement in the learning community.
 According to a report published by Ambient Insight Research, the US market for mobile learning products and services reached $958.7 million in 2010.
 They project that revenues will reach $1.82 billion by 2015.

 They cite a “perfect storm” of catalysts that are driving the adoption of mobile learning, including: